jjvanzon/JJs-Reference-Architecture/Code Style.md

 </td></tr></table>

+Reason:
+Changing the variable to type object, changes how the code behaves.

 #### No Unused / Outcommented Code

 Prefer not to leave unused (or outcommented) code around.
 If needed, it might be moved it to an `Archive` folder, or `Outtakes.txt`.